meyusufdemirci/DeveloperMentorship/README.md

 - Use reminders to not miss anything important. `send the document to xxx`, `call xxx`, `take xxx`
 - Prioritize the jobs.
 Difficult ones first because you will have enough patience and motivation at the start
 - Use the kanban board in Trello to manage your projects(especially the freelance ones).
 [Guide for the kanban board in Trello](https://getnave.com/blog/trello-kanban-boards/)

+## Freelance
+### Which freelancer platforms are there?
+The popular ones are [Upwork](https://www.upwork.com) and [Fiverr](https://www.fiverr.com)
+### When is the best time to start freelancing?
+Since freelancing is based on experience mostly, you should have at least 2 years of experience in the domain
+### How can I calculate the price of a project?
+You should estimate the development duration(as hour) of the project first.
+Multipy the duration with your hourly rate.
+You can also %25 increase the last price to give a buffer for non-expected bugs/works